spang-lab/FastqPuri/README_trimFilterPE.md

 ```

 NOTE: the parameters -l or --length are meant to identify the length
 of the reads in the input data.
-Actually, `trimFilterDS` also copes with
+Actually, `trimFilterPE` also copes with
 data holding reads with different lengths.
 The length parameter must
 hold the length of the longest read in the dataset.